MenuClose

 If you notice any of these warning signs, it’s essential to talk to your teen.
 They may be hesitant to open up, but it’s important to let them know you’re there for them.

 Teens using drugs are becoming more and more common.
 It’s a problem happening all over the country, and it’s hard to ignore.
 If you have a teen, chances are you’ve wondered why adolescents use drugs.
-Here are eight common reasons why adolescents use drugs:
+Here are eight common reasons why teens are using drugs:

 1. To Fit In